Skip to main content

 Digital learning emerged in the 1990s when companies began to create online learning tools for their employees to use on their personal computers.
 This quickly gave way to e-learning delivered via learning management systems (LMSs), which became much more popular with the rise of the internet in the late 1990s and early 2000s, especially via the software Blackboard.

-Since that time, educational technology has grown and been adopted in numerous settings.
+Since then, educational technology has grown and been adopted in numerous settings.
 Even before the pandemic, the ed tech market was huge and growing, worth US $18.66 billion (AU$27.73) in 2019.
-Popular products included language apps, video conferencing and online tutoring.
+Popular products included language apps, video conferencing, and online tutoring.

 How did the COVID-19 pandemic impact digital learning?